aroberge/friendly-traceback-docs/docs/source/tracebacks_fr.rst

        249:         b = 42
     -->250:         result = a >> b

-    Known identifiers
+        Identificateurs connus :
             a: 'a'
             b: 42

 TypeError - 8a: unsupported operand type(s) for >>=